uxora-com/xpenology-docker/README.md

 - Proxmox VM Linux Debian 10 (NOT working):
 	- Nested virtualization all set and validated with virt-host-validate
 	- After grub boot menu, it's black screen or sometime mount error
+	- I don't know why it doesn't work, any idea?

+If you have any issue, please raise it in "issues" area.

 ## Features